Skip to main content

 Detect when the billing system is unavailable

-When the billing system is unavailable, the products for sale will be filtered and an empty array will be returned.
+When the billing system is unavailable, the products for sale will be filtered, and an empty array will be returned.

+If the getBillingStatus method doesn't return any errors but your product is missing, it is most likely a misconfiguration issue.
 You should check the filteredProductIds property.
-If your product ID is in the array, it is an issue with GooglePlay/iTunes (we are relying on them to fetch the products details).
-Otherwise it is an issue with IAPHUB.
+If your product ID is in the array, it indicates an issue with Google Play/Apple (as we rely on them to fetch the product details).
+Otherwise, it's likely an issue with IAPHUB.
 Please follow this guide to walk through the different possibilities that could cause this issue.

 var status = await Iaphub.getBillingStatus();